decaluz/decaluz/README.md

 # Welcome to my page

-Just starting in this road of becoming a developer while being a medicician
+Just starting in this road of becoming a developer while being a health professional

 ## ¿Quien soy?